KnightOS/KnightOS/README.md

 You may repeat this procedure with the official OS upgrade file to install the stock OS again.

-### TI-84+ Color Silver Edition

-For the TI-84+ CSE, the process is a bit more involved.
-You must first install the stock OS (or just leave it there if you already have it).
-Then, download and install Brandon Wilson's [UOSRECV](http://brandonw.net/calcstuff/uosrecv.zip) tool.
-Run it with `Asm(prgmUOSRECV)` on the target calculator.
-Then, you can send the KnightOS upgrade file to your TI-84+ CSE using **TI-Connect only**.
-It does not work with TiLP.
-I have had success sending it with TI-Connect in a VM, though.

-**This process also applies to newer TI-84+ calculators, which have the 1.03 boot code.** You can find out your boot code from TIOS by pressing Alpha+S from the MODE screen.
-From KnightOS, the "hello world" demo currently shows your boot code version.

 ## Supported Devices

 The following devices are supported: